-- State-law requires an odometer disclosure statement for any vehicle sold in the state that are under 16,000 pounds or less than 10 years old (with the exception of cars manufactured without an odometer.)
+- State law requires an odometer disclosure statement for any vehicle sold in the state that is under 16,000 pounds or less than 10 years old (except for cars manufactured without an odometer.)

 - Interestingly, Illinois law doesn't require a bill of sale for private sales, though drawing one up still has its advantages.

 What do you need?